SomebodyLikeEveryBody/Hygi0Quizz/README.md

 7) You start again with a new question.
 You have to answer to 5 questions in total to get a final score.
 Simple !

 #### Further informations:
-By default, **you have to answer to 5 questions to get a final score**, 5 questions that are taken randomly in all the questions written in the quizzes.js file.
+By default, **you have to answer to 5 questions to get a final score**, 5 questions that are taken randomly in all the questions written in the quizzes.js file, it is self managed !
 **If your quizzes.js file have less than 5 questions** you will have to answer to all questions that are in the file to get a score.

 It is **5 questions by default, but you can modify this** by adding `?n=X` at the end of the url and pressing entry to do training with 1, 2, 3, ..., all questions in the quiz.
 If you enter a number greater than the number of questions available, it will set a number equal to the number of the questions.